Helen Russell-Clark

-Helen Russell-Clark is a British actress.
+Helen Russell-Clark (born 1987 or 1988) is a British actress.
 She was born in Manchester and grew up in Romsey, later graduating from the Guildford School of Acting.
 After appearing in stage productions and fight films, Russell-Clark portrayed regular character Jem Costello in the British soap Hollyoaks in 2010, which she enjoyed.
-Since leaving the soap, she has made guest appearances in Doctors, Casualty, Missing Something, Episodes, The Five and Hospital People.
+Since leaving the soap, she has made guest appearances in Doctors, Casualty, Missing Something, Episodes, The Five, and Hospital People.
 The actress has also had careers in hospitality and yoga teaching and has gone into academia.

 Life and career

 Helen Russell-Clark was born in 1987 or 1988 in Manchester and grew up in Romsey.
 Her father is from Liverpool whilst her mother is from Hong Kong.
 As a child, Russell-Clark did gymnastics.
 She trained and graduated from a three-year course at the Guildford School of Acting in 2008 and worked as an actress for her first career.
 The actress did a lot of stage combat and was part of a few fight films and hoped to use her martial arts training for future projects.
 She was also part of a all-female theatre company, which she had to leave, and did several theatre projects.

 In 2010, Russell-Clark joined the cast of the British soap opera Hollyoaks as Jem Costello, the new girlfriend of established character Gilly Roach (Anthony Quinlan).
 The actress was brought under executive producer Lucy Allan and made her debut in episodes airing in March 2010.
 Russell-Clark initially was on a six-month contract for the role.
 Russell-Clark had initially auditioned several times for the role of Rae Wilson (Alice Barlow) but was later cast as Jem, who Russell-Clark described as being honest, mysterious, straightforward and a "good, fun, lively character" that was into Martials arts.
 Jem's dress style was based on the Russell-Clark.
 The actress enjoyed joining the soap and described it as "a big family".
 She added, "I can't tell you how lovely everyone is.
 I was very surprised just how genuinely lovely they were, because I would have thought people who have been in the limelight so much wouldn't have too much time for me, and I guess you just get stereotypes of people, but they've been so welcoming and generous".
 Russell-Clark had been skydiving when she received the call telling her that she had won the role, with Russell-Clark reminiscing, "I literally thought I was going to have a heart attack because I was so buzzed!
 I was really happy".

 Russell-Clark temporarily lived her two Hollyoaks colleagues, Carly Stenson (left) and Bronagh Waugh (right).